rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

   ```
 id_6e6058c8-4669-4b57-b787-9c19adecc3d2
   ```
+_**We need to mention what configuration paramater this value will be assigned to.
+We are assiging an ID to variable called floating_ip_pool="{name of network}.
+I thought i had to create a floating ip pool my self before because it's not clear that this ID is being assigned to floating_ip_pool. **_

 9. Copy the ID without "id_" prefix (ie: 6e6058c8-4669-4b57-b787-9c19adecc3d2) to a file with the project ID and copy the name of the network.
 9. The last thing you need is the IP address of the identity API.
 You can find it in _Project > Compute > Access & security > API access_.
 Copy the IP address to a file with the project ID.
 The IP address will look like this: